percona/pmm-doc/docs/setting-up/client/index.md

 - If using it, install [Docker].
 - System requirements:
     - Operating system -- PMM Client runs on any modern 64-bit Linux distribution.
 It is tested on supported versions of Debian, Ubuntu, CentOS, and Red Hat Enterprise Linux.
 (See [Percona software support life cycle]).
     - Disk -- A minimum of 100 MB of storage is required for installing the PMM Client package.
 With a good connection to PMM Server, additional storage is not required.
 However, the client needs to store any collected data that it cannot dispatch immediately, so additional storage may be required if the connection is unstable or the throughput is low.
-(Caching only applies to Query Analytics data; VictoriaMetrics data is never cached on the client side.)
+1 GB for Victoria Metrics Agent(VMAgent), QAN data is stored in RAM.

 ## Install